nghin/vacsf.org.dev/_posts/meditations/2016-04-20-Remain-in-Sin.md

 </p>

 ## Conclusion

-"How shall we who died to sin still live in it?" asked the apostle Paul.
-Now do we know what he really meant?
-He didn't mean at all to ask why you still fall into this sin or that sin, but he meant why are you still walking scared like sin still has the power to put you under condemnation, why you still try to pay the ransom though it has already been paid for?
-Just like soldiers who came back from a long drawn out war still live with terrible memories.
-They came back to the free world but in their minds they're still captives.
-So it is with many Christians who still came back to the place where they offered sacrifices for their sins.

 This is why the apostle Paul wrote these great verses in Romans.
 To remind them that they had been set free from sin, and they don't have to remain in the mindset, or the outlook, of being condemned sinners anymore.
 Now do we know what he really meant?
 He didn't mean at all to ask why you still fall into this sin or that sin, but he meant why are you still walking scared like sin still has the power to put you under condemnation, why you still try to pay the ransom though it has already been paid for?
 Just like soldiers who came back from a long drawn out war still live with terrible memories.
 They came back to the free world but in their minds they're still captives.
 So it is with many Christians who still came back to the place where they offered sacrifices for their sins.